 I appreciate fully what it is to feel baffled, confused and infuriated with the addict.
 Really I do.
 I have been the loved one on the outside looking in desperate for that person to wake up, wishing I could shake some sense in to them and incite them to ´´pull it together´´.
 It is natural to have anger and frustration come through, because both are really fear in disguise.
 I have felt this.
 I have felt this, in spite of also being the addict.
 Yes, I know both sides of the fence intimately, and in many ways I am deeply privileged to do so, as only experience can ever truly allow us to understand anything.
 All else is speculation and information.

-However, in the potential absence of experience, I will now attempt to convey a more complete and fully informed picture of what it really means to be an addict and why addiction is a disease.
+However, in the potential absence of experience, I will now attempt to convey a more complete and fully informed picture of what it really means to be an addict and why addiction is not a disease per se, but is most definitely not the fault or choice of the addict.

 In her article Brianna explained that the only reason we call addiction a disease, is because certain chemicals affect the dopamine response in the brain, thus inducing a good feeling and desire for more.
 Other than this Brianna made very clear that it is the addicts fault that they are addicted because they ´´chose´´ to put that substance in their body in the first place.

 It is absolutely true that many substances, including heroin, cocaine, alcohol, sugar and even cheese, affect the dopamine (pleasure) receptors in the brain making some substances more addictive than others.
 However, how then is it that many people, most people in fact, also chose to consume these very same substances - be it cocaine or Camembert, heroin or Haagen Daaz - and yet do not get addicted?

 This is because dopamine can help get us hooked on a bad habit, but true addiction is much more than a bad habit to be broken.
 So what is it?
 True addiction, chronic addiction, is what I call the perfect storm.